oalekseev/CalciteRestAPIAdapter/README.md

 WHERE u.age >= c.age_const
 ```

-An example of an SQL query that is not in disjunctive normal form (DNF)
+An example of an SQL query that is not in disjunctive normal form (DNF).

 ```sql
 SELECT * FROM users